masher92/UKCP18/CatchmentAnalysis/CreateSyntheticRainfallEvents/SyntheticEvents_postLossRemoval/FindAntecedentConditions/ReadMe.md

-## Find antecedent conditions
+## Defining antecedent conditions

-The design storm hyetograph input to Hec-Ras is expected to be the net rainfall after losses have been subtracted, which is calculated in ReFH2.
-It is possible to read in the synthetic rainfall events to ReFH2 as observed rainfall data, so ReFH2 can then return the data with losses subtracted.
-However, for ReFH2 to do this, antecedent rainfall conditions for at least the 3 days prior to the event are required.
+The design storm hyetograph input to Hec-Ras is expected to be the net rainfall after losses have been subtracted.
+When FEH rainfall depths and ReFH2 design storm profiles are provided, ReFH2 calculates the net rainfall after losses have been subtracted.
+It is also possible to import observed rainfall data into ReFH2, alongside antecedent rainfall conditions for at least the 3 days prior to the event are required, and the rainfall data with losses subtracted will be returned.

 To calculate appropriate antecedent conditions, the CEH-GEAR precipitation data is extracted for the cells which are found within the catchment area (Figure 1)